 - Payment Card Industry Data Security Standard (PCI DSS Compliance)

 These are just a few examples and it is important to check with your specific compliance body for their requirements, as they can change at any time.
 But one thing is for sure, if you are not segmented, you are missing a critical component of your network security plan.

 How is Network Segmentation Achieved?

-The first step in any network segmentation effort should be an inventory of all IT assets and the data that they contain, followed by a risk assessment of those assets (physical and virtual).
-These steps are crucial to ensuring that the logical resource groupings, which will make up the segments, are accurate in their lines of separation and there are no “bleed points” through which sensitive data could be lost.
+The first step in any network segmentation effort should be an inventory and classification of all IT assets and the data that they contain.
+This should be followed by a risk assessment of those assets (physical and virtual).
+The organization will also need to assess the access requirements of each individual or personnel role within the company.
+This is a key step to ensure that access to segments is granted on a need-to-know and need-to-access basis; thereby, ensuring the integrity of each segment and continuing to reduce the attack surface.
+This also helps reduce social engineering risks by ensuring that only properly trained staff has access to the most sensitive resources.
+In all, these steps are crucial to ensuring that the logical resource groupings, which will make up the segments, are accurate in their lines of separation and there are no “bleed points” through which sensitive data could be lost.

 The temptation to skip these early steps is often driven by a desire to “become compliant” sooner, to demonstrate faster forward progress, or to relieve the discomfort of feeling overwhelmed by the task at hand.
 Yet, it is impossible to properly segment a network without first understanding the network composition in its entirety.
 By dedicating the necessary resources to the inventory and risk assessment steps, an organization can expect a smoother transition to an effectively segmented network.